1. Not filing a T2201

-If you are caring for a person with a disability who is 18 years of age or older you may be able to make a claim.
-Visit the CRA site for more information Can you claim the caregiver amount?
+If you are caring for a person with an impairment in mental or physical functions, you may be able to claim the Canada Caregiver Amount.

 The BC Autism Funding does not come close to covering the therapy expenses.
 The remainder can be claimed as a medical expense, but it must be done correctly.
 This medical credit is worth about 20% between federal and provincial credits.
 Visit my page Medical Expenses for more information.